 This is probably a favourite for most people.
-It’s a classic and with an appearance from the great John Candy you just can’t go wrong with this one.
-Home Alone is the movie I remember the most from my childhood.
-I would even search the TV guide magazine weeks before Christmas to see when it was going to be on.
+It’s a classic and with an appearance from the great John Candy, you just can’t go wrong with this one.
+Home Alone is the movie I remember most from my childhood.
+I would even search the TV Guide magazine for weeks before Christmas to see when it would be on.
 It’s not Christmas without watching Home Alone.

 Home Alone: Lost in New York

 Another Christmas classic in my eyes.
-I credit this movie to creating my love for New York and what ultimately spurred me on to visit New York at Christmas.
-The Rockefeller Christmas tree, Central Park ice-skating, The Plaza hotel are just some of the things from this movie that symbolises Christmas in NYC.
+I credit this movie with creating my love for New York and what ultimately spurred me to visit New York at Christmas.
+The Rockefeller Christmas tree, Central Park ice-skating, and The Plaza hotel are just some of the things from this movie that symbolises Christmas in NYC.

 National Lampoons: Christmas Vacation

 I was introduced to this movie a few years ago.
 I know what you’re thinking…why did it take so long?
 This is a great Christmas movie to get in the festive spirit and give you plenty of laughs.
 What’s not to love about those outdoor Christmas lights and the tree….the massive Christmas tree.

 The Santa Clause

 The Santa Clause is another festive comedy for the whole family to enjoy.
 I love how Scott Calvin is just an ordinary man who reluctantly ends up becoming Santa after the previous one has an accident.
 Throughout the movie, Scott becomes more and more like Santa – belly, beard and all.
 It’s lovely how his strained relationship with his son blossoms as they become deeper involved in Scott’s new life as The Santa Clause.